WordPress/playground-tools/packages/wordpress-playground-block/README.md

-# playground-demo-block
+# WordPress Playground Block

-`playground-demo-block` is a Gutenberg block that embeds WordPress Playground on your site.
+`wordpress-playground-block` is a Gutenberg block that embeds WordPress Playground on your site.

 ![CleanShot 2023-11-19 at 16 20 53](https://github.com/WordPress/playground-tools/assets/12466568/f10695cf-fc71-4954-ba91-291ef36c1386)